-You may use the school’s instrument for the trial lesson at no extra cost.
-However, for woodwind & brass instruments, students must have their own instruments ready due to hygiene purposes.
+No, you may use the school’s instrument for the trial lesson at no extra cost.
+However, for woodwind & brass instruments, students are required to have their own instruments due to hygiene purposes.

 All children skillfully nurtured reach a high educational level but such nurturing must start from the day of birth. – Dr Shinichi Suzuki